 - Click any point in the mask to select it.
-The frequency and amplitude of the selected point are highlighted in the graph. - 8.
-Edit the point by doing one of the following: - Drag and drop the point with the mouse - Enter the frequency and amplitude in the table. - Adjust amplitude with the up/down arrow keys and frequency with the left/right arrow keys.
+The frequency and amplitude of the selected point are highlighted in the graph. - Edit the point by doing one of the following: - Drag and drop the point with the mouse. - Enter the frequency and amplitude in the table. - Adjust amplitude with the up/down arrow keys and frequency with the left/right arrow keys.

-- Click Auto draw to generate a mask automatically adjusted to the Reference. - Right click on the display screen to add a new point. - Click Add Points and then click on the graph to add a new point in the graph. - Click Next to select the next point in the graph. - Click the X (delete button) to delete the selected mask point. - Click Save to save the mask file and continue working with the mask editor. - Click Open to load and edit a previously saved mask file.
+- Click Auto draw to generate a mask automatically adjusted to the Reference.
+Set the X Margin (frequency) and Y Margin (amplitude) before pressing Auto draw. - Right click on the display screen to add a new point.

+- Click Add Points and then click on the graph to add a new point in the graph. - Click Next to select the next point in the graph. - Click the X (delete button) to delete the selected mask point. - Click Save to save the mask file and continue working with the mask editor. - Click Open to load and edit a previously saved mask file.